ucsd-cse8b-w24/ucsd-cse8b-w24/syllabus.md

 Gradescope grade release).
 If you don't make a request in the given period, the grade you were initially given is final.

-Regrades for exams must be done in person with the instructor or a teaching assistant.
+Regrades for exams must be done in person with the instructor or a teaching assistant (not undergraduate tutors).

 ### Academic Integrity